WebEngage/xamarin-ios-sample/README.md

 ### Rich Push Notifications

-1. Banner Push Notifications
+1. For Banner Push Notifications

-    1. Add a new project with Notification Service Extension as target in your main app.
+    1. Add a new project named `NotificationService` with Notification Service Extension as target in your main app.

     2. Download [WebEngage Banner Push Notification Extension SDK](https://s3-us-west-2.amazonaws.com/webengage-sdk/xamarin/ios/banner-push/0.1.0.0/WebEngageBannerPushXamariniOS.dll)

-    3. Add WebEngageBannerPushXamariniOS.dll to References in your Notification Service Extension.
+    3. Add WebEngageBannerPushXamariniOS.dll to References in your NotificationService project.

-2. Rating and Carousel Push Notifications
+2. For Rating and Carousel Push Notifications

-    1. Add a new project with Notification Content Extension as target in your main app.
+    1. Add a new project named `NotificationViewController` with Notification Content Extension as target in your main app.

     2. Download [WebEngage Notification App Extension SDK](https://s3-us-west-2.amazonaws.com/webengage-sdk/xamarin/ios/app-extension/0.1.0.0/WebEngageAppExXamariniOS.dll)

-    3. Add WebEngageAppExXamariniOS.dll to References in your Notification Content Extension project.
+    3. Add WebEngageAppExXamariniOS.dll to References in your NotificationViewController project.

+    4. Open the `Info.plist` file for NotificationViewController.
+Expand NSExetnsion > NSExtensionAttributes.
+Look for UNNotificationExtensionCategory under NSExtensionAttributes.
+Add it if it is not present and set the type as Array.
+In its items, add the following values:

+        a. `WEG_CAROUSEL_V1` for Carousel Push Notifications

+        b. `WEG_RATING_V1` for Rating Push Notifications

-3. Set App Groups as group.[app-bundle-id].WEGNotificationGroup in Entitlements.plist of all three projects (your Xamarin.iOS app, Notification Service Extension and Notification Content Extension).
+3. Set App Groups as group.[app-bundle-id].WEGNotificationGroup in `Entitlements.plist` of all three projects (your Xamarin.iOS app, NotificationService and NotificationViewController).

 For detailed explanation see our [documentation for integrating Rich Push Notification in iOS](https://docs.webengage.com/docs/ios-push-messaging#section-5-rich-push-notifications-optional).